ragatol/getnyaa/README.md

 preferred uploaders at nyaa.si, adding them to transmission-daemon, and managing completed downloads.

-Requires transmission-daemon and transmission-remote, Python 3.5+
+Requires transmission-daemon and transmission-remote, Python 3.5+, and some understanding of json and regular expressions.

 Add it to your crontab or similar service to run automatically.